 - While people prefer Bachelor courses, there is a fair quantity of diploma courses in Pharmacy, with educational qualifications more or less similar to Bachelor courses—sit for the entrance examinations or apply to colleges on the basis of the 10+2 scores.

 - Formal education is important, but without adequate experience, you can go nowhere as a freelancer.
-You will need to amass experience, and, therefore, you will have to work in various settings such as drug stores, pharmacy laboratories, hospitals, etc. In the portfolio of skills or resume, experience is the most important aspect of your profile, only second to educational qualifications—so pay attention to it.
+You will need to amass experience, and, therefore, you will have to work in various settings such as drug stores, pharmacy laboratories, hospitals, etc. In the portfolio of skills or resume, the experience is the most important aspect of your profile, only second to educational qualifications—so pay attention to it.

-There is no gainsaying that it is the doctor who actually saves a life, but the fact he cannot discharge his duties in absence of his team, which includes a pharmacist, is all the more true.
+There is no gainsaying that it is the doctor who actually saves a life, but the fact he cannot discharge his duties in absence of his team, which includes a pharmacist, is all the truer.
 Pharmacists, as stated above, are inseparable to health care because of critical functions performed by them and, therefore, it will take more than just formal education to become one of them.

 - Attention to detail: The fundamental role of a pharmacist is to prepare and dispense medication as per requirements and accuracy.
 You will have to give the customer the right medication and inform him of the right dosage—these functions may sound easy but involve the question of life and death.
-Many medicines may have deleterious effects if the patient does not take them in the right amount and during certain time period.
+Many medicines may have deleterious effects if the patient does not take them in the right amount and during a certain time period.
 Thus, attention to detail is a must.

 - Computer Literacy: Modern, technologically-supported pharmacy is gradually replacing conventional, paperwork pharmacy in India, and this has increased the number of employers seeking pharmacists good at computers.
 Most pharmacies are connected to the Internet today: medical providers often dispense prescriptions online, store information about customers, insurance information, inventory counts and whatnot.
 If you wish to become a successful freelance pharmacist, you will have to muster your computer skills.